 Primer by Google (formerly listed in the Play Store as Primer: Marketing for Startups) is a simple little Android app that helps small business owners get their company off the ground and in the public eye.
 Users view a number of brief, bite-sized lessons and walk away with a general understanding of what they need to do.
 That's the idea, anyway.
 Read More

 These days, it takes much more to sell an app.
 It used to be good enough to build something that simply did what it was supposed to and didn't crash too often.
 Over time, users came to expect better performance, lower power consumption, and an attractive interface.
 Even those things aren't always good enough because many apps are presented with high quality demo videos.
 How can independent developers and small teams compete with companies that can pay for high-end shoots and professional models?
 A new service called PlaceIt might be able to help.
 Developers can submit screenshots or recordings to PlaceIt and have high resolution photos and videos generated on the spot, and it gives the appearance that real people are using the app.
 Read More

 Primer: Marketing for Startups isn't like most of Google's other Android apps.
 For starters, it's the first to appear in the Play Store under the publisher "Google Learn."
 The app also happens to be such a niche product that only a specific target demographic will benefit from it.

 As the name says, Primer is aimed at helping startups manage their marketing efforts.
 A great deal of work and knowledge goes into getting a new brand in front of consumers and establishing awareness.
+This app offers short five-minute lessons that supply users with the jargon-free information they need to know to get started.
 Read More